TreebeardHQ/python-sdk/examples/django_basic/README.md

 curl http://localhost:8000/slow/
 ```

-Each request will be automatically traced and logged to Treebeard with context preserved throughout the request lifecycle.
+Each request will be automatically traced and logged to Lumberjack with context preserved throughout the request lifecycle.